Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

 :set cmdheight=2

 # Quickfix list and Location list

 The quickfix list is a data structure that holds file positions.
 Essentially, each entry in the quickfix list consists of a file path, a line number and optional column, and a description.

 Actually there are two kinds of lists: quickfix and location lists.
-They behave almost the same, but have the follwing differences:
+They behave almost the same, but have the following differences:
 There is only one quickfix list.
 There can be multiple location lists; one per window.

 They use slightly different commands for navigation.

 Action 	        Quickfix 	Location